Patryk27/lxd-snapper/README.md

 # (optional, defaults to '10m')
 #
-# Timeout for each call to `lxd ...`; prevents lxd-snapper from running forever
+# Timeout for each call to lxc; prevents lxd-snapper from running forever if lxc
-# if lxd happens to hang.
+# happens to hang.
 #
 # If you've got a (very) slow storage, you might want to increase this limit,
 # but the default should be enough for a typical setup.